levantina/Mathematica/README.md

 homeworkTM_5_3.nb -> This notebook describe the Turing Machine with 5 States and 3 Colors (more details here: http://reference.wolfram.com/language/ref/TuringMachine.html).
 There are 30^15 possible different rules of evolution, from an initial state.
 The goal of the homework was to find some interesting TMs.
 I created two criteria, one based on the average width of the TM during its evolution (that helps to exclude the trivial TMs), and the other one based on the entropy, that means the larger the entropy the better.
 I also observed how widths are distributed in a random sample of 10^4 TMs.
 And I selected my favorite TM.

 RANDOM WALK 2D and 1D Exercise:
-randomwalk_problem17.nb -> This notebook creates and plots a random walk in two dimension, according to different rules and lattice forms.
+randomwalk_problem17.nb -> This notebook creates and plots a random walk in one and two dimensions, according to different rules and lattice forms.

 - WSSS Project:
+“What popularity tells us about a Wikipedia sub-graph?”

 These files are the Mathematica notebooks and descriptions of the personal project that I developed during the Wolfram Science Summer School on July 2013.
+Studying the popularity time series of Wikipedia articles I observed two global behaviors.
+In this contest “popularity” is the number of daily/weekly visits of a page on the Internet.
+I observed also that, at the time scale that we were considering, the popularity diffuse instantly in the graph, following the links.
+I described the characteristics of a Wikipedia sub-graph that I considered for the analysis, given an initial page.
+I tried to predict the real connections of the graph from popularity, according to my hypothesis.

+DESCRIPTION: posterValentina.pdf -> It describes briefly the project in every aspect.
+It provides also a short description of the results.

+WIKIPEDIA NETWORK: createNetwork.nb -> It builds the Wikipedia sub-graph starting from an initial page, considering all the articles within two-cliks distance inside English Wikipedia.
+It also considers links multiplicity.

+PROJECT: projectComplete -> All the functions, code lines, graphics, data manipulations for the developing of the project in one Mathematica notebook.
+Given the graph (obtained in createNetwork.nb), starting with the download of the visits (popularity) time series (for a certain time window) of the wikipedia articles, and ending with the links prediction for that graph.